vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 that I feel appreciative that I'm not in a world like that, where my survival depends on the outcome of a life-and-death contest.

-### Safety margins around one's sense of entitlement
+### Safety margins around one's sense of entitlement (reprogramming the hedonic treadmill)

 A slightly less extreme position than zero-entitlement is to only feel entitled to some very basic things, way below one's current level.
 For